ruimpz/spectra/README.md

  Project consists of module _spectra/spectra.py_ along with examples and applications of the code in _spectra_.
 Everything else are databases and example spectra compatible with the code developed.

+## Tips

+- Database files need to be properly formatted.
+To use the default function, files should have only 1 header line with column names to be read by _pandas_ module with correct names.

+Questions and feedback are welcome!